Skip to content

 Device Health Verification

 Zero trust evaluates device compliance before granting access.
 Managed endpoints must have current OS patches, active Endpoint Detection and Response (EDR), and disk encryption enabled.
-Unmanaged or non-compliant devices are denied access or placed into a restricted network segment — a control that directly addresses the threat posed by personal devices in remote work environments.
+Unmanaged or non-compliant devices are denied access or placed into a restricted network segment, a control that directly addresses the threat posed by personal devices in remote work environments.
+Understanding the difference between EDR, MDR, and XDR helps organizations choose the right detection tier for their size and risk profile.

 Network Microsegmentation

 Rather than operating on a flat internal network, zero trust environments use microsegmentation to isolate workloads, systems, and data into discrete zones.
 An attacker who compromises an endpoint in one segment cannot reach systems in another without passing additional authentication and policy enforcement points.
-For healthcare organizations, microsegmentation supports HIPAA Security Rule (§164.312) requirements for access controls and audit logging — covered in our guide on HIPAA cybersecurity requirements.
+For healthcare organizations, microsegmentation supports HIPAA Security Rule (§164.312) requirements for access controls and audit logging.
+Our guide on HIPAA cybersecurity requirements covers how these controls apply across practice types.

 Application-Layer Access Controls